cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 * Select the VM in the Azure Portal and click **Capture**
 * 'Create an image' wizard
     * Share image to Azure compute gallery: Select **No, capture only a managed image**
-    * Next: Tags >
-        * Add a Delete After tag: As before tags are intended to inform a future person
-    * Next: Review + Create > Create
+    * Review + Create > Create
         * Typically takes a couple of minutes > 'Deployment in progress' > Go to resource
         * The resulting VM image can be restarted on small low-cost machines or large high-cost machines
-        * It can be shared with colleagues or made publicly available

-### 4 Terminate the VM and start a new VM from the image
+### 4 Terminate your original VM and start a new VM from the image

 [TOC](#table-of-contents)

-This needs writing up but the procedure is straightforward: Go to the Gallery and select +VM from the image.
+- From the Azure portal locate your original VM > Delete (trash icon)
+    - Select all check boxes, check 'I have read and understand...', click Delete
+- From your Home location select your Azure Compute Gallery
+    - Here the overview should list the VM image you created in part 3; so select this image by clicking on it
+    - There will be a series of options including **`Add version`**, **`Create VM`** and **`Create VMSS`**
+        - Do not click on **`Create VMSS`**: This creates *multiple* VMs from a single image.
+(We just want one.)
+        - ***Do*** click on **`Create VM`**
+        - This brings you back to the familiar VM Create wizard; so enter a new name for this VM
+        - You can skip to **`Review + create`**, click on **`Create`** and download a new key file
+        - Log in to this new VM as with the previous one
+            - Start the Cloud Shell
+            - Upload the key file from where you saved it to the Cloud Shell `~/.ssh` directory
+            - Use `chmod 400 key.pem` to give this file the necessary permissions
+            - Use `ssh -i ~/.ssh/key.pem azureuser@12.23.34.45` to log in to the new VM
+        - Once you have logged in: Check to see that your fingerprint file and any other changes are there on the new VM

 # Notes on Day 2

-This section will be updated before Wednesday May 3 class.
+This section 'under construction' will be updated before the Wednesday May 3 class.

 ## Installing a Jupyter Notebook server on an Azure VM